Main Risks

 The Group systematically carries out due diligence activities before and after the completion of partnerships and joint ventures.
 At this purpose, the active involvement of its top management in any related operation is aimed, among other things, at directing its strategies and identifying and managing any critical issue in a timely fashion.

-The Group is exposed to the risk of fraud or illegal activities on the part of employees and third parties
+The Group is exposed to the risk of fraud or illegal activities on the part of employees and third parties.

 The Group adopts and updates its organisational, control, procedural and training system to ensure fraud risk monitoring and compliance with any and all anti-corruption laws applicable in the domestic and foreign markets in which it operates.
 However, the possibility of employees or third parties behaving in an ethically incorrect or not fully compliant manner cannot be ruled out, nor can be ruled out the possibility of judicial authorities initiating proceedings aimed at establishing any possible liability attributable to the Group, the results and timing of which are difficult to determine and which might entail temporary suspensions from the market concerned.